top of page

 “Characterized by the treatment of the whole person, taking into account mental and social factors, rather than just the symptoms of an illness.”

-A holistic therapist understands that a client’s mental and emotional health is shaped by many different factors, some of which may not seem directly connected to the mind or emotions at first glance.
+A holistic therapist understands that mental and emotional health is shaped by a wide range of factors, many of which do not announce themselves as psychological at first glance.

 • Sunlight and nature exposure